-- Sky channels are available, such as Sky Movies, Sky Sports, and Sky 1, and some are even included as standard if you choose Plus TV.
+- Sky channels are available, such as Sky Cinema, Sky Sports, and Sky 1, and some are even included as standard if you choose Plus TV.

 - Watch catch-up TV from BBC, ITV, Channel 4, Channel 5 and more directly through the electronic guide

 - Can access Netflix through your TV, and include your subscription in your TalkTalk bill if you wish.